LibreWeb/LibreWeb-Browser/docs/research.md

 Problem is its only raster graphics using the CPU.
 Which isn't that bad, but I really miss hardware acceleration via OpenGL/Vulkan (cairo-gl will never be stable and is a dead-end).
 There is no vector generation.
 Cairo can however be used [together with SDL](https://www.cairographics.org/SDL/) they claim.

+Maybe we want to use [GooCanvas](https://wiki.gnome.org/action/show/Projects/GooCanvas), instead of the basic `DrawingArea` or we need to implement our own click handling.
+See [Stackoverflow question](https://stackoverflow.com/questions/26134840/selecting-drawn-lines-when-clicked-on-in-a-gtk-drawingarea).
+Although it does require C++ bindings and the project is not maintained anymor last but not least GooCanvasText interface seems very basic as well.

 **Conclusion:** Seems like a perfect fit!
 Ideal for content first apps/viewer.

 #### GTK +  OpenGL/Vulkan